cympatic/stub/README.md

 - Can be used as (local) service or in CI/CD scenarios
 - Supporting libraries for implementing in SpecFlow

+# UNDER CONSTRUCTION !!!
+Currently the stub is undergoing a complete redesign and rebuild.

+NOTE: Check the branch [refactor/server](refactor/server) for progress

 ## Usage

 The configuration of the microservice that's be tested in an isolated environment needs to update